 For Uk guiding and single day bookings, you need to make your own travel arrangements and be able to meet your guide at the car park, in order to avoid car sharing.

-For multi-day bookings and courses, car sharing may be undertaken with additional mitigation measures such as the use of face masks, if local regulations allow.
+For multi-day bookings and courses, car sharing may be undertaken if local regulations allow.

 For travel to overseas destinations, please plan plenty of extra time into your travel itinerary and make yourself fully aware of any special requirements at airports, airlines, borders etc by visiting their respective websites and plan accordingly.
 For country specific information within the EU visit: Reopen EU and for information for Uk travellers worldwide visit: Uk Government Travel Advice.